 There will not be a physical Festival for Schools this year.
 Instead, the festival will be creating a wealth of specifically generated content ready for the start of the academic year in September.
 This will include filming curriculum-based talks from leading academics and historians relevant for students in Years 10 and 12, and also delivering a mass of filmed material for Years 6, 7, and 8.
 In this way the festival will provide a long-term, free digital resource in line with the aims of the Chalke Valley History Trust.

-The full programme, and more detailed information about what’s in store this year, will be unveiled very soon.
-Tickets will go on sale to the general public on Wednesday 19th May.
+Tickets will go on sale to the general public on Wednesday 19 May.

 Talks given by incredible historians, taken from the past ten years of the festival, can now be heard on the Chalke Valley History Festival podcast.
 Entitled #ChalkeTalk, the podcasts are released three times a week.